-Saying one person looks and acts like another person, especially when referencing pop culture, shouldn’t be as much fun as it is, but yet it remains one of the internet’s finest gifts.
-It’s a never-ending, benign game full of creativity and humor that fuels our very souls, and in is no way over dramatic.
-We as a society like contextualization, especially when we can bind together celebrities, athletes, artists and fictional characters into one, glorious pop culture riff for the ages.
+Saying one person looks and acts like another person, especially when referencing pop culture, shouldn’t be as much fun as it is, but yet, it remains one of the internet’s finest gifts.
+It’s a never-ending, benign game full of creativity and humor that fuels our souls, and is in no way over dramatic.
+We as a society like contextualization, especially when we can bind celebrities, athletes, artists, and fictional characters into one, glorious pop culture riff for the ages.

-It’s an eye-opening, beautiful experience, like the time I discovered that Troy Ave and Snoop from The Wire have the exact same voice, that Rudy Giuliani looks like Professor Screweyes from We’re Back!
-A Dinosaur’s Story, or when it became clear that Lonzo Ball and Doug Funny are built the same.
-In the long run, these comparisons don’t truly matter, but in a world so full of sadness and gloom, we continue to pursue the euphoria of the perfect pop culture connection.
+It’s an eye-opening, beautiful experience, like the time I discovered Troy Ave and Snoop from The Wire have the same voice, or how Rudy Giuliani looks like Professor Screweyes from We’re Back!
+A Dinosaur’s Story, or when it became clear Lonzo Ball and Doug Funny are built the same.
+Often, these comparisons don’t matter, but in a world so full of sadness and gloom, we continue to pursue the euphoria of the perfect pop culture connection.

 This is where HBO’s Game of Thrones and hip-hop find each other.
-On a surface level, one might not initially find that many connections between the two, but on the eve of Game of Thrones’ Season 7 premiere, it’s about damn time we start digging a little deeper.
+On the surface, one might not initially find many connections between the two, but on the eve of Game of Thrones’ Season 7 premiere, it’s about damn time we start digging a little deeper.
 It’s the biggest show on the planet versus our generation’s most defining art form, coming together like Jack and Rose on Titanic (see what I did there?).

-(This is in no way a complete waste of time.)
+Editor's Note: This is in no way a complete waste of time.

-It took us six years to stop treating these two like a joke and start taking them seriously.
-Now they’re here to stay, and couldn’t be better.
+It took us six years to start taking these two seriously.
+Now they’re here to stay, and they couldn’t be better.

 For all of the earnestness and depth he wants us to so desperately feel, Big Sean always ends up sounding like a club promoter trying to make it in rap.
 Much like Jamie Lannister, Sean is missing the indefinable quality that could make him one of our favorites and instead banishes himself into a purgatory of obscure song titles (see “Jump Out The Window”) and Jhené Aiko features.

-Birdman, historically, has always valued fortune over family.
-Tywin Lannister, despite his boastful claims, also valued his family’s name more than his family itself.
+Birdman, historically, has valued fortune over family.
+Tywin Lannister, despite his boastful claims, also values his family’s name more than his family itself.
 Birdman backstabbed Lil Wayne to protect his brand.
-Tywin Lannister tried to have his own son murdered to protect his name.
+Tywin Lannister tried to have his son murdered to protect his name.
 Tywin Lannister was killed on the toilet.
 Most of Birdman’s music belongs IN the toilet.
 My work here is done.

 Chance and Arya Stark are so easily compared because it's impossible to find that many people who aren’t fans of them.
 They’re both scrappy, clawing their way into importance within their respective universes by doing things the harder way.
-Chance, like Arya, has always been an easy hero to root for, and with that comes an investment from their fans that’s almost impossible to break at this point.
+Chance, like Arya, has always been easy to root for, and with that comes an investment from their fans that’s almost impossible to break.

 Diddy has played this part in hip-hop fairly well for the better part of 20 years.
 No one truly knows where Diddy’s alliances in rap truly lie, and although his connections to musicians ranging from Jay Electronica to Cassie always seem to be for the good of hip-hop—much like Varys, he does what he does for the good of Westeros—there always feels like an ulterior motive below the surface.
 Maybe hip-hop is secretly Diddy’s web, and we’re all just trapped in it.